 - 45 CFR §308

 The purpose of the review is to identify for OKDHS management, CSS management and District Child Support Office management the areas in which the district office did not comply with Federal Program Standards.
-The resulting review should be used as a management tool to determine how limited resources should be applied to achieve the mission and goals of the Oklahoma Department of Human Services and Child Support Services.
+The resulting review should be used as a management tool to determine how resources should be applied to achieve the mission and goals of the Oklahoma Department of Human Services and Child Support Services.

 Audit Methodology through use of the Code of Federal Regulations (CFR)